zshi719/2025-Data-24100/project_assignments/part_2.md

 1. `build`: This should build the image from the dockerfile in your repo
 2. `interactive`: This should start an interactive bash session with the current working directory mounted to `/app/src`
 3. `notebook`: This should start a notebook server with the current working directory mounted `/app/src` and ports properly set up so that the notebook can be accessed.
-4. `flask`: This should start the flask server, making sure to expose port `4000` so that we can.
+4. `flask`: This should start the flask server, making sure to expose port `4000` so that we can ping the API from outside the container.

 Other `Makefile` requirements:
 - Each of `interactive`, `notebook` and `flask` should have a dependency on the `build` phony so that if the image is not built it will be built.